 Most of the Marathi ceremonies take place during daylight, including the main event on the wedding day.
 Celebrations or rituals don’t stop once the wedding is over.
 A few practices are remaining that take place post the wedding.
 It is the most special out of all the ceremonies since the bride and groom are updated to their new societal status of husband and wife while performing each ceremony.
 Let’s learn some more from the list of rituals stated below.
 Before we get to the list, are you on the journey of finding your life partner?
-Don’t wait – instead, get listed today on the Marathi Matrimony app and take one step forward.
+Don’t wait – instead, create your Marathi Matrimony profile today and take one step forward.

 Post Wedding Rituals in Marathi Wedding